Declaration of interests

 I’m noting down existing DOIs and, as time passes, it is inevitable there may be historical DOIs as well.
 I will always try to flag historical interests where I think they are relevant but having them all on the page quickly becomes unmanageable.
 It’s the fundamental problem with annual declarations — it’s easy to let an inconvenient venture, relationship or project drop off from a few years back in the hope that no one notices… And websites with doctors’ declarations are often updated too infrequently to be of significant value and details are often scant.
 I want this to be as transparent as possible.

-Since February 2021, I have used the wonderful Wayback Machine to capture previous versions of this page and each time I make a change I’ll ensure that the Wayback Machine has a snapshot.
+Since February 2021, I have used the Wayback Machine to capture previous versions of this page and each time I make a change I’ll ensure that the Wayback Machine has a snapshot.
 You can browse previous versions of this page here:

 Wayback Machine: https://web.archive.org/web/*/https://www.euanlawson.com/doi/